MisterCodo/plantjournal/README.md

   - Toxicity
   - Additional notes
 - Pictures
-- Track quarantine
-- Track pests and pest treatment
+- Track watering, fertilizing and maintenance notes
-- Obituary section

 ## Out of Scope / Won't do